 A ``single--shot'' estimator for the Hamiltonian, constructed from the outcomes of the four measurement rounds, is defined as

 where

 and $e^{(r)}_{A}\in\{\pm 1\}$ is the outcome obtained from the post-processing in step (iv) of the general protocol with unitary $U^{(r)}$ (cf. Sec. \ref{sec:Genprotocol}).
 We choose coefficients $\alpha^{(r)} \in \mathbb{R}$ satisfying $\sum_{r:A\in \mathcal{M}^{(r)}} \alpha_A^{(r)}=1$, which ensures $\ev{\sum_{r} \alpha_A^{(r)} \hat{\gamma}_A^{(r)}} = \mathrm{tr}(\gamma_A\rho)$ and therefore $\hat H$ is an unbiased estimator of $\mathrm{tr}(H\,\rho)$.
-For details of the post-processing see Appendix \ref{sec:details_strategy_physical_ham}.
-For details of the coefficient choice see Appendix \ref{app:optimization}.
+For details of the post-processing see Supplementary Information \ref{sec:details_strategy_physical_ham}.
+For details of the coefficient choice see Supplementary Information \ref{app:optimization}.
 To improve the efficiency of our estimation strategy we can apply the median-of-means method (in analogy with classical shadows \cite{huang20}).
-This provides a simple classical post-processing in order to reduce the effect of estimation errors, and the sample complexity is bounded by a multiple of the variance $\mathrm{Var}[\hat H]$ of the estimator, which for our scheme is given explicitly in Appendix \ref{app:variance}.
+This provides a simple classical post-processing in order to reduce the effect of estimation errors, and the sample complexity is bounded by a multiple of the variance $\mathrm{Var}[\hat H]$ of the estimator, which for our scheme is given explicitly in Supplementary Information \ref{app:variance}.